 Clinical waste is defined as any materials coming into contact with body fluids, including disposable gloves and aprons.
 All clinical waste should be disposed of into yellow plastic bags, clearly marked 'clinical waste'.
 Clinical waste must be sent for incineration and not included with general refuse.
-DBSJP has a contract with DULSCO services for the collection of clinical waste on a regular basis.
-Dulsco also provide the clinical waste unit and large yellow bags.
+DBS group has an AMC contract for the collection of clinical waste on a regular basis, which also includes providing the clinical waste unit and large yellow bags.
 In the event of the waste unit becoming full (less than two-thirds) before the collection date, the bag should be removed, securely fastened & stored until the next collection date.